Quangang, Quanzhou

 Quangang (泉港 (Quángǎng); Min Nan: Chôan-káng) is a district of Quanzhou, Fujian province, People's Republic of China.
 Before 1996 it was part of Hui'an County.
 In 2000, it separated itself from Hui'an, and was renamed Quangang.
-The population is 360,000.
+The population is 354,296 (2020 census).
 The majority is Han, with some minority population, e.g. Hui and Mongol.
 The post code is 362114.

 The district government locates in Shanyao street.

-Establishment

 Administration

 The district is divided into seven town governments: